 Are you considering getting a nose job, clinically known as rhinoplasty surgery?
-Before going for a free introductory consultation with a plastic surgeon, take a little time to read about some of the misconceptions that surround this procedure.
+Before going for a free introductory consultation with a plastic surgeon, take a little time to read about some of the myths about rhinoplasty.

 1. Rhinoplasty is Only for Those Who Just Don’t Like the Way Their Nose Looks